National Weather Service data outage: 3 reminders for improving resiliency

 Second, test, test, test.We’ve said it before and we’ll say it again: Your DR plan is only as good as your last test.
 Test regularly and often, especially if you have new systems or applications that might throw a wrench in the plan.

-Third, avoid single points of failure.Systems, especially at large government organizations, are complex, and a single point of failure can bring the whole operation to a halt.
+Third, avoid single points of failure.Systems, especially at large government organisations, are complex, and a single point of failure can bring the whole operation to a halt.
 Last year it seemed to be networking and communications components that took NWS systems down.
 This year, it might have been applications or servers failing under a surge in traffic.
 In both cases, contingency plans were needed.